yongsookimlab/Whole_Mouse_Brain_3D_Cell_Counting_Pipeline/README.md

 ## Limitations
 This code was developed for 3D cell quantification utilizing whole brain imaging with the TissueCyte (TissueVision) STPT system in mind, which has specific parameters that may not apply to other imaging modalities.
-It is possible to use this code with 3D whole brain images acquired via light sheet fluorescence microscopy, but this is currently under optimization by the Yongsoo Kim Lab.
+This code is compatible with 3D whole-brain images acquired with LSFM and is currently being optimized by the Yongsoo Kim Lab to improve the LSFM imaging workflow.

 ## License